Monthly Focus

 The children that C.A.S.A. works with are displaced and transitioning from very difficult and often dangerous situations.
 Any contribution is appreciated.

-Please join us on January 25, 2025, as Bishop Shlesinger celebrates our annual Mass for the Preborn, in special memory of babies lost to abortion since 1973.
-Rosary begins at 9:30 am and Mass begins at 10 am at Holy Spirit Catholic Church (4465 Northside Drive, NW, Atlanta, GA 30327).
+Please join us on Thursday March 12, 2026, as Archbishop Hartmayer celebrates our annual Mass for the Preborn, in special memory of babies lost to abortion since 1973.
+Rosary begins at 9:00 am at Shrine of the Immaculate Conception (48 M.L.K.
+Jr Dr SW, Atlanta, GA 30303).